lalithu/lalithu.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 title: Home
-heading: Hello, I’m Lalith Uriti 👋
+heading: Hi I’m Lalith 👋
 header_image: /assets/images/home.JPG
 ---

-## Thank you for visiting my website — feel free to explore and get to know me better!
+## Thanks for visiting — feel free to explore!

 ### I’m currently a student at UNC Charlotte, majoring in Computer Science with a concentration in Systems &amp; Networks.